Antongkt/Static-Analysis-of-Chrome-Extensions/python_code/README.md

 ### High level overview

-Each python script receives one argument indicating what operation it should perform, and one argument that points to a valid JSON file with extension ID - versions key - value pairs of all extensions that are to be analysed (**relative path is used**).
+Each python script receives one argument indicating what operation it should perform, and one argument that points to a valid JSON file with extension ID - versions pairs of all extensions that are to be analysed (**relative path is used**).
 Please remember to first setup the structure of the directories in the container as specified in the repository home page, before running the scripts.